Mobile app development

 When this matters

-The strongest projects are scoped around a clear business pressure, a visible buyer journey, and a workflow the team can maintain after launch.
+The strongest projects start with a clear business problem, a visible buyer journey, and a workflow your team can maintain after launch.

-The app idea is not clearly connected to the website, service model, or back-office workflow.
+The app idea is not connected to the website, service model, or workflow.

-Teams need a mobile interface for field work, customer access, booking, account management, or internal operations.
+Teams need a mobile interface for field work, booking, accounts, or internal tasks.

 Project scope